Rachana-Kaparthi/RISC-V/README.md

   - To run we use spike which is a RISC-V simulator, following is the command `spike pk 1to9_custom.o`.

 </details>

+# Day 3 - Digital Logic with TL Verilog and Makerchip

 ## References